50 Squeaky Cleaning Business Names

 There you have it, a good list of cleaning company names to help you in your brainstorming.
 Sometimes you just can’t think clearly on your own, so in this case, try the following tips to help you with names:

 Involve family and friends: Have a get together with a few of your closest people in an effort to get their opinions and suggestions for names.
-Not only will they be happy that you want their help, but you can have a drink or two in the process to relax!
+Not only will they be happy that you want their help, but you can also have a drink or two in the process to relax!

-Coin toss: Sometimes it comes down to just a couple of names and you simply cannot make a decision.
+Try a coin toss: Sometimes it comes down to just a couple of names and you simply cannot make a decision.
 In this case, you’d be happy with either name, right?
 Well, flip a coin!

-Take a vote: If you have a few names in mind, take a vote from everyone you know, and even strangers in public (those soon-to-be customers!) and see what type of name they would go with!
+Take a vote: If you have a few names in mind, take a vote from everyone you know—and even strangers in public (those soon-to-be customers!)—and see what type of name they would go with!